Gio-Mex/moove-app/README.md

 ## Description

-This simple educational app demonstrates using classes and interfaces in Typescript.
+This simple educational app demonstrates using classes and interfaces in TypeScript.
 In particular, it manages the booking of transport for a hypothetical company called Moove.

 ## Installation